-There is no legal provision under the labor laws of Kenya for other types of paid leave.
+There is no legal provision under Kenya’s labor laws for other types of paid leave.

-There is no legal provision under the labor laws of Kenya for unpaid leave.
+There is no legal provision under Kenya’s labor laws for unpaid leave.

-It is a statutory requirement for all employers to register with the National Health Insurance Fund (NHIF) and upon registration, they are issued with an employers code.
+It is a statutory requirement for all employers to register with the National Health Insurance Fund (NHIF) and upon registration, they are issued with an employer code.
 They are then obligated to submit their employee’s monthly contributions to NHIF using the employer’s code.
-The contributions are graduated, with the minimum contribution being KES 150 and the maximum contribution currently being KES 1,700 per employee for employees earning more than KES 100,000 per month.
+The contributions graduate, with the minimum contribution being KES 150 and the maximum contribution currently being KES 1,700 per employee for employees earning more than KES 100,000 per month.

 There is no corresponding employer contribution.